MicrosoftDocs/architecture-center/docs/solution-ideas/articles/hpc-cluster-content.md

 ## Considerations

-Batch compute pools need not contain commodity hardware.
+Batch compute pools don't need commodity hardware.
 Specialized virtual machines with GPU processors and advanced networking exist to be used by Azure Batch.
 [GPU-optimized virtual machines](/azure/virtual-machines/sizes-gpu) with NVIDIA Tesla GPUs and [high-throughput Infiniband networking](/azure/virtual-machines/workloads/hpc/enable-infiniband) are available.

 Batch compute pools can [autoscale](/azure/batch/batch-automatic-scaling), which grows and shrinks the number of nodes in the pool as the amount of work changes.
 Rather than paying for unused pool members, autoscaling can reduce the compute costs of a job to only the resources that are performing tasks.